ylvaselling/Lego-database/README.md

 # Lego-database
 Search Lego-pieces to find out which sets they belong to.
+A school projekt for Linköping University.